vaisharma16/Financial-Agentic-AI/README.md

 # 💸 AI Financial Agent using Phidata

-This project is an **Agentic AI system** that can answer financial questions, fetch stock market data, and provide real-time information by combining the power of:
+This project is an **Agentic AI system** that acts like a personal financial research assistant.
+It combines multiple tools—web search, financial APIs, and LLMs—to autonomously answer finance-related questions, retrieve real-time stock data, and provide contextual explanations.

+> 🔧 Built by following Krish Naik’s tutorial: [Building Your First Agentic AI - Financial Agent With Phidata](https://www.youtube.com/watch?v=74SnvbQYgx8)

+---

 ## 📌 Project Aim